Meow Wolf–Not Just for Kids

 Enjoy Meow Wolf as an Adult

 With its flashy colors, interactive exhibits, mysterious adventuring, and captivating story, it’s hard not to have a good time at Meow Wolf.
 It attracts everyone.
 All ages, sizes, and shapes.
 Go during the weekend or over vacation periods like Winter and Spring Breaks, and you’ll enjoy Meow Wolf with hundreds of your closest friends.
-Otherwise, good times to go with fewer kids and less chaos are before 12 and after 6, any day of the week.
+Otherwise, your experience will probably be better and good times will be had if you go when there are fewer kids and less chaos.

 Support Denver’s REI and get a pair of Allbirds to walk around Meow Wolf.

-Suggestions for a Great Visit to Meow Wolf
+Suggestions for a Great Visit to Meow Wolf in Santa Fe or Denver

 On my recent visit, I enjoyed the experience.
 But I have to say as an adult, I would have enjoyed it a bit more if I’d followed these simple tips.

 - Go when kids won’t be there.
 Don’t get me wrong.
 Kids are great.
 But if you want to take your time with each installation, take pictures, or enjoy the art without interference, pick a time during the school day to go.
 If you do go with kids, try to go when other kids won’t be there.
+The place is an overstimulating interactive art experience.
+So expect the kids and perhaps even the adults to be overstimulated, too.

 - Do the clues.
 There’s an entire story embedded in the Meow Wolf exhibit.
 Follow the clues to have a deeper, more enriched experience within the venue.
 It’s much easier to engage in the clues when you have time and aren’t distracted by every “wow, look mom!” you could ever imagine.
+Santa Fe’s House of Eternal Return and Denver’s Convergence Station have underground stories to follow.
+Grab the Q Pass for help in solving them.

 - Don’t buy the 3D glasses.
 There’s maybe 1 or 2 items that the 3D glasses really make sense for, but otherwise, they’re an annoyance.
 If you really want the 3D experience, just bring your own pair left over from the last 3D experience you had.